FrancesCoronel/personal-website-v3/_posts/2014-02-21-working-smarter-not-harder.md

         problems and answers as possible
 2. **Demote Assignments**
     -   Work a little bit each day on your assignments
     -   Avoid suffering from day-before syndrome!
-It’s dangerous.
+It's dangerous.
     -   Read only the favored reading sources on the syllabus in more detail
     -   To decide how much time to spend on supplemental sources, follow